-Why am I seeking therapy (what am I experiencing)?
+Why am I seeking therapy?

 This can help inform your therapist of the concerns you are looking to address.
-Answering this question can also help you question if your therapist is familiar with and has worked with these similar experiences before.
+Answering this question can also help you question whether your therapist is familiar with and has worked with these similar experiences before.

 What am I hoping to gain from therapy?
 What are my goals?